- Don’t be immediately alarmed — Most of the time a dry nose is nothing serious to worry about.

 - Dog’s have allergies too — Each pup has different sensitivities that can cause a dry nose.

-- Balms are the perfect at-home fix — Snout Soother is one of our favorites.
+- Balms are the perfect at-home fix — Snout Soother and Nozzle Nectar are two of our favorites.

 - Dogs need to have wet noses for a reason — They depend on their nose’s mucus membrane and sense of smell to interpret the world and keep them cool.